Curriculum and Instruction (CI)

 CI 4355.
 Science in Elementary Education.

 Course provides an overview of science standards and content, research-based science pedagogy, and the scientific process skills required for a developmentally appropriate, inquiry-driven science curriculum that facilitates the development of scientific literacy for all students, including second language learners.
-Prerequisite: [PHYS 1310 or PHYS 1315 or PHYS 1320 or PHYS 1325 or PHYS 1360 or PHYS 1370 or PHYS 1410 or PHYS 1420] and [GS 2310 or GS 3310 or GS 3320] and CI 2355, all with grades of "C" or better and a minimum 2.75 Overall GPA.
+Prerequisite: [PHYS 1310 or PHYS 1315 or PHYS 1320 or PHYS 1325 or PHYS 1360 or PHYS 1365 or PHYS 1370 or PHYS 1410 or PHYS 1420] and [GS 2310 or GS 3310 or GS 3320 or BIO 1320 or BIO 1330] and CI 2355, all with grades of "C" or better.

 CI 4360.
 Methods and Materials for Teaching ESL in the Content.

 This course addresses content, methods, and materials of elementary ESL classroom instruction, including curricula, strategies, and materials for meeting the needs of English language learners in all academic content areas.
-(MULT & MULP) Prerequisites: A minimum 2.75 overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+(MULT & MULP) Prerequisites: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.

 Grade Mode: Standard Letter